Draped Mesh Systems

 Why Choose Rock Supremacy for Draped Mesh

-Our trained crews install mesh on vertical and overhanging faces where others cannot work.
+SPRAT/IRATA-trained technicians install drapery on vertical and overhanging faces where vehicle-mounted equipment cannot work.

-48-hour mobilization capability for urgent rockfall events threatening critical infrastructure.
+48-hour mobilization for active rockfall events threatening highway, rail, and mining infrastructure.

-Specialized rigging systems allow efficient deployment of heavy mesh panels in steep terrain.
+In-house rigging for helicopter, crane, and telehandler deployment of large mesh panels in steep terrain.

 Questions